-Goose Creek Falls is a 2.9 mile heavily trafficked out and back trail located near New Meadows, ID that features a waterfall.
+Goose Creek Falls is a 2.9 mile heavily trafficked out and back trail located near New Meadows, Idaho that features a waterfall.
 The trail is rated as moderate and primarily used for hiking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash